 - A. System shall comply with 1.1 System Description - B. Performance Requirements - 1.
-The Fall Protection System shall be designed to allow users to walk the entire length of the system without having to disconnect from the system to pass through intermediate support points.
+System Performance - a.
+The Fall Protection Horizontal Lifeline System shall be designed to allow users to walk the entire length of the system without having to disconnect from the system to pass through intermediate supports.
 The system shall be designed to support required number of users in case of a fall and to prevent the users from free falling more than 6 feet.
-All components shall be designed by the fall protection system supplier and shall meet the applicable requirements of ANSI and applicable OSHA regulations.
+All components shall be designed by the fall protection system supplier and shall meet the applicable fall protection ANSI standards and applicable OSHA regulations.

-- 2. Structural Performance: - a.
-Structure supporting Latchways Horizontal Lifeline system must be capable of withstanding design loads as required by governing regulations and codes.
+- b.
+The Fall Protection Horizontal Lifeline System shall be designed to control swing fall at corners and other locations in accordance with Z359.6. - 2.
+Structural Performance: - a.
+Structure supporting the Horizontal Lifeline system must be capable of withstanding design loads based on the maximum specified number of users as required by governing regulations and codes.
 Where component design loads are specified herein, they represent design minimum requirements. - b.
-All horizontal lifelines shall be designed with a minimum 2:1 safety factor.
+All fall protection components and systems shall be designed with a minimum 2:1 safety factor per section reference 1.3.A.2.
+In addition, structure supporting fall protection components and systems shall be designed for combined loading conditions in accordance with section reference 1.3.B.3.